MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/error-statement.md

 If no error handler exists or if none is enabled, an error message is created and displayed from the **Err** object properties.

 > [!NOTE]
-> Not all Visual Basic [host applications](../../Glossary/vbe-glossary.md#host-application) can create objects.
-See your host application's documentation to determine whether it can create [classes](../../Glossary/vbe-glossary.md#class) and objects.
+> Not all Visual Basic [host applications](../../Glossary/vbe-glossary.md#host-application) can create objects; for example, hosts running versions of Visual Basic for Applications earlier than 4.0 cannot create objects.
+Because **Err** is a function returning an **ErrObject** instance, it cannot be used in these early versions.
+To know what version of VBA your host application is running, see the **About** information for your Visual Basic Editor (VBE), and see your host application's documentation to determine whether it can create [classes](../../Glossary/vbe-glossary.md#class) and objects.

 ## Example

 This example uses the **Error** statement to simulate error number 11.

 ```vb
 On Error Resume Next ' Defer error handling.